ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

     - I did open a few PRs on the main project, so the hope is to drop the fork in the future while being a totally transparent change to you when it happens.

 With this release, I believe that I have achieved all goals and even more than I originally expected to accomplish (I'm not expecting to roll new major releases as often anymore).
 This release goal was to improve UI/UX but also to make it fully ESM ready and we improved towards that goal.
 Also, at this point, the project has a similar or smaller size in comparison to what it was in v2.x (that was when the user had to install jQuery/jQueryUI separately).
 So, considering that we're no longer using jQuery/jQueryUI in the project, and also considering that these 2 dependencies combined were well over a total of 200Kb, then our project build size is in fact a lot smaller than it was 2 years ago.
 This is really nice to see especially since we keep adding features (like Dark Mode and others) while still maintainging, or slightly decreasing, its size :)

+For most breaking changes, a search & replace in your code editor should suffice.

 #### Major Changes - Quick Summary
 - minimum requirements bump